tensign1444/HelloRoboMaster/README.md

 - [License](#license)

 ## Install
-Download the files to a directory on your computer.
+If you would like to use LilTie's lifeline, download the files to a directory on your computer.
 The quickest way to do this is using git.
 Then you must pip install the DJI `djitellopy` module that allows you to easily interface with the RoboMaster TT Drone without having to worry about UDP packets.
 The DJI module handles this all for you under the hood.

 To see the specific compile steps, view the Makefile using a command like `cat Makefile`.
 The most basic compiling command would something like this:
 ```